fkyprianou/deved-platform/content/blog/en/q1-2023-vonage-developer-news-recap.md

 ### Secure your Inbound Media files with the Vonage Messages API

 With [WhatsApp Messages](https://developer.vonage.com/en/blog/secure-your-inbound-media-files-with-the-vonage-messages-api), users can send a lot more than just text.
 But what if those photo or video messages contain some sensitive information?
 You better be sure they are secure.
 You can by clicking one button in your developer dashboard and generating a JWT!

+If you have questions or feedback, join us on the [Vonage Developer Slack](https://developer.vonage.com/community/slack) or send us a Tweet on [Twitter](https://twitter.com/VonageDev), and we will get back to you!